MoPE: Mixture of Prompt Experts for Parameter-Efficient and Scalable Multimodal Fusion: Conclusion

-Putting it together, the Theorem.~1 state that the global-shared prompt (\textit{i.e.,} vanilla prompt) could not achieve the best result, when the input instances require different attention patterns to perform well.
-Theorem.~2 state that it is possible for MoPE to achieve the best result on all of the input instances, conditioned on the appropriate specialization of experts.
+Putting it together, the Theorem.~1 state that the global-shared prompt (\textit{i.e.,} vanilla prompt) could not achieve the best result, when the input instances require different optimal attention patterns.
+Theorem.~2 state the possibility for MoPE to achieve the optimal result on all of the input instances, conditioned on the appropriate specialization of experts.